 - Create a Hotspot from your iPhone and connect to that from your iPad.

 - Run through the options to download and install iPadOS.

 Your iPad will proceed to download iPadOS using your data connection from your iPhone.

 How to download iPadOS via a Mac (or PC)

 Alternatively, if your Mac happens to be connected to the internet via Ethernet, or another way, you could download iPadOS using the Finder.
-Note that if you're running an older version of macOS, iTunes will manage this instead.

 - Open the Finder on your iMac and plug in your iPad.

 - Click on the icon that represents your iPad.